-- 1. Install the cap with the arrow mark facing forward. - 2.
-Insert the projection on the front of the rider seat into the seat holder as shown, and then push the rear of the seat down to lock it in place.
+- 1. Install the cap with the arrow mark facing forward. - Insert the projection on the front of the rider seat into the seat holder as shown, and then push the rear of the seat down to lock it in place.

-- 3

 - 1. Projection

 - 2. Seat holder

 - 3. Install the passenger seat.

-- TIP

-- Make sure that the seats are properly secured before riding.

-- The rider seat height can be adjusted to change the riding position.
-(See the following section.)
+- Make sure that the seats are properly secured before riding. - The rider seat height can be adjusted.
+See the following section.